BlaiseJ/global_drought/README.md

-# global_drought
+# README
-Project on research reproducibility: the case of global drought
+A repository for a project on research reproducibility: the case of global drought